An online literary magazine.

 About Sylvia Magazine

 Sylvia Magazine was founded by Millie Kidson, a writer from Gloucestershire.
-Our mission is to create a literary space that pays writers for their work and brings great storytelling to the world.
+Our mission is to create a literary space that pays writers for their work and revels in the beauty of nature.